 A stretch of the front nine plays along a marshy area that cuts across at various times to provide a hazard and force accurate shots.
 Getting safely off the tee still isn’t too tough, but the approach shots can definitely be tricky on a few holes.

-All the rain here means that both courses looked beautiful with everything very lush and green.
-On the other side of the coin, everything was shaggy and there are a lot of mushy spots, too.
+All the rain here meant that both courses looked beautiful with everything very lush and green.
+On the other side of the coin, everything was shaggy and there were a lot of mushy spots, too.
 There was no roll-out on the fairways, but the lies were almost always nice and fluffy.
-The rough was thick and brutal, and you really had to keep your eye on the ball to keep from losing it once it settled in.
+The rough was thick and brutal, and I really had to keep your eye on the ball to keep from losing it once it settled in.
 That said, I’d always prefer to have too much grass rather than not enough (especially in winter), so the shagginess was just a minor quibble.

 The bunkers were kind of a mess, though.
 I can tell they are normally pretty nice when not ravaged by so much rain, but there were a ton of footprints in all of them and that was disappointing.
 The greens were nice and rolling at medium speeds, but again too many unrepaired marks from disrespectful golfers.